weixinsoh/ProjectMaster/README.md

 #### Deleting a Task

-1. **Using the delete button:** On the product backlog main page, you'll notice a small bin icon in the bottom-right corner of each task.
+1. **Delete Button:** On the product backlog main page, you'll notice a small bin icon in the bottom-right corner of each task.
 Click on this bin icon to access the delete feature.

-2. **Applying the delete feature:** After clicking the bin icon, the task will be promptly removed from the product backlog main page.
-The task will no longer be available.
+2. **Applying Delete Feature:** After clicking the bin icon, the task will be promptly removed from the product backlog main page.
+Once this action is completed, the task will no longer be visible or accessible within the product backlog.
+This feature is particularly useful for keeping your backlog organized and up-to-date by removing tasks that are no longer relevant or necessary.

 #### Viewing Task Details